subhajit104/TripBook-/README.md

        }

 ### End point: Delete Rating For A Tour Of A Customer:
-   DELETE http://localhost:8080/tours/1/ratings/48   ( 48 is the customerID)
+   DELETE http://localhost:8080/tours/1/ratings/48   ( 48 is the customerID) <br />
-   Accept: application/json
+   Accept: application/json <br />

        Content-Type: application/json
        {